Beijing Institute of Mathematical Sciences and Applications Beijing Institute of Mathematical Sciences and Applications

 Speaker Intro

-Lisa Sauermann is a Professor at the University of Bonn.
-She received her PhD in mathematics from Stanford University in 2019 under the supervision of Jacob Fox.
-She then held post-doctoral positions at Stanford University and the Institute for Advanced Study (IAS), and spent two years as an Assistant Professor at Massachusetts Institute of Technology (MIT), before joining the University of Bonn in summer 2023.
-She received the Richard-Rado-Prize in 2020, the European Prize in Combinatorics in 2021, a Sloan Fellowship in 2022, and the von Kaven Award in 2023.
+Lisa Sauermann is a professor at the University of Bonn.
+She obtained her PhD in 2019 at Stanford University under the supervision of Jacob Fox.
+After postdoctoral positions at Stanford University and the Institute for Advanced Study in Princeton, she spent two years at MIT as an Assistant Professor, before moving to Bonn in 2023.

 Beijing Institute of Mathematical Sciences and Applications